Fusion-Data-Platform/fdf/README.rst

 Created by:

+* John Schmitt, Princeton Plasma Physics Lab
 * David R. Smith, U. Wisconsin-Madison
 * Kevin Tritz, The Johns Hopkins U.
 * Howard Yuh, Nova Photonics

 We welcome your contributions to the FDF project.
-To contribute, please contact David, Kevin, or Howard and request an invitation for the development repository: https://github.com/Fusion-Data-Framework/fdf-dev
+To contribute, please contact John, David, Kevin, or Howard.